-Then, when you’re done paying off the card with the highest interest, move on to the second-highest APR and repeat until you’re fully rid of credit card debt.
+Then, when you’re finished paying off the card with the highest interest, move to the second-highest APR and repeat until you’re fully rid of credit card debt.

 Paying off credit card debt can be mentally exhausting.
 You may feel like you’re spending a big chunk of your income trying to eliminate it, yet all of your accounts are still showing a balance.